 Annual Community Event

-We plan to hold one community event this year and will need members to assist in the planning and running of that event.
+We plan to hold one community event this year in the fall and will need members to assist in the planning and running of that event.

-Members need to open and close the garden one weekend throughout the season (April – October), by opening the gate at 10 a.m. and closing the gate at 6 p.m.
+Members need to open and close the garden at least three weekend days (Friday through Sunday) throughout the season (April – October), by opening the gate by 10 a.m. and closing the gate at 6 p.m.

 New Member Buddies